nguyenphuminh/petite-lisp/README.md

 Copyrights © 2024 Nguyen Phu Minh.

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the Apache 2.0 License.